hashicorp/design-system/website/docs/components/table/partials/code/how-to-use.md

 Whatever functionality you decide to implement, be mindful of all these possible subtleties and complexities.

 At a bare minimum we recommend clearly communicating to the user if they have selected rows outside of their current view and how many out of the total data set are selected.
-We're working to document these scenarios as they arise, in the meantime [contact the HDS team](/about/support) for assistance.
+We're working to document these scenarios as they arise, in the meantime [contact the Helios Design Systems Team](/about/support) for assistance.

 ### More examples